omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Uranus revolution around the Sun (its "year") is 30684 Earth days long, or 84 Earth years.
 By 1846, astronomers have recorded about 77% of the first Uranus lap around the Sun.
-Still the planet was misbehaving.
+Problem: the new planet was misbehaving, not orbiting the Sun as fast as it should, according to Newton's Gravitation.

-To simulate the planet observations at the time (which I didn't have), I used vsop2013 ephemerides.
+To simulate the planet observations at the time (which I didn't have) I used theory vsop 2013.

 * see vsop2013 for Delphi: https://github.com/omarreis/vsop2013/